+OLR (my favorite office in State Government aside from LCO) just completed a shocking report on Connecticut’s shameful rape kit backlog.
 One of the great difficulties in representing someone who is the victim of a crime is explaining the length of time it takes to get reports back from the State.
 Despite all of the … Read more

 The legislation would accomplish something that I agree with – namely that it would allow Mr. Tate to go to the prom.
 However, this legislation is a symptom of a larger problem: here in CT there is a belief that any problem big or small can be solved through legislation.

 by Ryan McKeen It’s also time for reform of our probate court system.
 Our system is antiquated and broken.
 I am proposing an overhaul that will reduce the number of courts, improve services and increase the hours of operation.
 It will also save money.
 Gov. Rell, 2/4/09 Here is the link to Governor’s Bill No. 6385 … Read more